barryclark/jekyll-now/_posts/2018-1-10-ComputerVisionArchitecture.md

 community.
 Recently, G.Hinton, a "god father" in this domain, has public his research about Capsule Net, a way to achieve the pose invariance without using pooling

-#####Fully-Connected Layer
+##### Fully-Connected Layer
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;At the end of ConvNet, we always put this layer, accompanied by a softmax loss function in case of multi-classification.
 It will measure the score for each label so that we could choose the label for the input image.

-Generally speaking, Convolutional Layer, Pooling Layer and Fully-Connected Layer are the principal components of ConvNet in the image classification task.
-To make use these layers at its best, the researchers in Deep Learning community try try to contruct different network architectures.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Generally speaking, Convolutional Layer, Pooling Layer and Fully-Connected Layer are the principal components of ConvNet in the image classification task.
+To make use these layers at its best, the researchers in Deep Learning community try to contruct different network architectures.
 One of the most popular benchmark is the ImageNet challenge.
 In the next part, we will focus on the architectures that we have implemented in our business.

-###II.
+### II.
 Network Architectures
-#####1.
-AlexNet
+##### 1. AlexNet
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;It is developped by _Alex Krizhevsky and al._.
 It was submitted to the ImageNet Challenge in 2012 and really made an echo in Deep Learning society by its superiority in the contest.
 In fact, it is pretty similar to the famous LeNet but bigger and deeper.